Mobile-clogging transition in a Fermi-like model of counterflowing particles: Introduction

-The direct motion of particles in random environments due to impurities can be observed in many contexts in Physics and in a large number of applications such as capture/decapture of electrons in the micro,nano, and meso devices \cite{Machlup1954,Kirton1989,noisesemiconductors}, the erratic, but also directed, motion of molecules in chromatographic columns \cite {Cromatograph} and many others.
-However, looking at the interaction among the particles, other situations can be explored.
-From these phenomena we can focus on the ones which two different species of particles that move against each other.
+The theoretical motion of particles in inhomogeneous media with local impurities can be observed in many contexts in Physics and in a large number of applications such as capture/decapture of electrons in micro,nano, and meso devices \cite{Machlup1954,Kirton1989,noisesemiconductors}, the erratic, but also directed, motion of molecules in chromatographic columns \cite {Cromatograph} and many others.
+However, other situations that consider particles interaction can be explored, and we will particularly focus on the ones that takes into account two different species of particles moving against each other.

-The patterns arising from counterflowing stream of particles can be studied considering systems apparently very different such as pedestrian dynamics \cite{Pinho2016}, and charged colloids motion \cite {Vissers2011,VissersPRL2011}, which suggest more similarities that we can imagine between the micro and macro systems in this kind of modelling.
-For this reason, the straight formation of lanes, distillation, originated from the complex emergent process of self-propelled and/or field-directed objects/particles have raised a lot of interesting questions in the context of statistical mechanics and the physics of the stochastic process modelled by Monte Carlo (MC) simulations or Partial Differential Equations (PDE) \cite {Stock2017,rdasilva2015}.
+The patterns arising from counterflowing stream of particles can be studied considering a wide range of apparently very different systems such as pedestrian dynamics \cite{Pinho2016}, and charged colloids motion \cite {Vissers2011,VissersPRL2011}, which suggest more similarities between the micro and macro systems that we can anticipate in this kind of modelling.
+For this reason the straight formation of lanes, distillation, originated from the complex emergent process of self-propelled and/or field-directed objects/particles have raised a lot of interesting questions in the context of statistical mechanics and the physics of stochastic process modelled by Monte Carlo (MC) simulations or Partial Differential Equations (PDE) \cite {Stock2017,rdasilva2015}.

-Similarly, more fundamental situations related to systems that collapse due to clogging effects, related to the typical concentration phenomena of objects under counterflowing streams leads to a fundamental question: What is the importance of the environmental randomness, i.e., the concentration of impurities (micro) or obstacles (macro) in the medium in opposition to the importance of the size of mobile objects, for the occurrence of such clogging/jamming phenomena?
+Similarly, more fundamental situations related to systems that collapse due to clogging effects, related to the typical concentration of objects phenomena, or their condensation patterns, under counterflowing streams, lead to a fundamental question: How the environmental randomness compares to the size of objects for the occurrence of clogging/jamming phenomena?
 In order to understand this interesting problem that relates the micro with the macro scales, in this work we consider a general modelling of streams of counterflowing objects interpolating two very distinct situations: